-The study of structural features, diversity and commonalities of the world's languages.
+The study of structural features, diversity and commonalities among the world's languages.

 votes